pushrocks/gulp-function/README.md

 > Note: The first argument of gulpFunction can also be an array of multiple functionnames.
 Each function can return a promise. the pipe stop will finish when every promise is fullfilled.
-> Note: the second argument can be empty (defaults to 'forEach') or 'atEnd'
+> Note: the second argument can be empty, "forEach" (default), "forFirst" or "atEnd";